 8. Establish a Culture of Continuous Improvement

-Competitive benchmarking should be part of an ongoing effort towards continuous improvement, not a one-off exercise.
+Competitive benchmarking should be part of an ongoing effort toward continuous improvement, not a one-off exercise.
 Encourage employees at all levels to participate in identifying areas for improvement, setting targets, collecting data, analyzing results, and suggesting solutions.
 Foster a culture where constructive criticism and open dialogue lead to innovation and growth.

 Image Source: BetterUp